Asif Nazrul

 Mohammad Nazrul Islam, better known as Asif Nazrul (আসিফ নজরুল; born 12 January 1966), is a Bangladeshi writer, novelist, columnist, political commentator and a professor of law at the University of Dhaka.
 He was appointed an adviser to the interim government of Bangladesh in August 2024.
-He is responsible for the Ministry of Law, Justice and Parliamentary Affairs, and the Ministry of Expatriates Welfare and Overseas Employment.
+He was responsible for the Ministry of Law, Justice and Parliamentary Affairs, the Ministry of Expatriates Welfare and Overseas Employment and the Ministry of Youth and Sports.

 Education

 Asif Nazrul completed his LLB and LL.M. at the University of Dhaka in 1986 and 1987 respectively, and garnered his PhD degree from the SOAS University of London in 1999.
 Afterwards he did post-doctoral work at the Environmental Law Center in Germany.

 Career

 Nazrul worked as a journalist and an administrative officer of the Bangladesh government before becoming a professor of law at the University of Dhaka.

 From 2011 to 2017, Asif Nazrul served as a bureau member of South Asians for Human Rights (SAHR), a regional network dedicated to promoting human rights in South Asia.

 In 1992, Asif Nazrul was associated with the Ekattorer Ghatak Dalal Nirmul Committee, a group founded to demand the trial of war criminals from the Bangladesh Liberation War.

 During his time with the committee, he contributed writings supporting the Liberation War and opposing figures like Delwar Hossain Sayeedi.

 However, he later distanced himself from the organization.

-After the fall of Sheikh Hasina following an uprising, he was appointed as an adviser to the interim government on 8 August 2024.
+After the fall of Sheikh Hasina following an uprising, he was appointed an adviser to the interim government on 8 August 2024.